 The beach is several kilometers long, very wide (50m), with sand on the shore and in the water.
-On the beach there are several modern beach bars where with drink or coffee, you can get free sunbeds and umbrellas.
-In addition to the bars on the beach you can find volleyball nets, children’s toys, canopy.
-Some bars are large and can accommodate up to 2000 visitors, and during the night they work as a club.
+On the beach, there are several modern beach bars where you can get free sunbeds and umbrellas with an ordered drink or coffee.
+In addition to the bars on the beach, you can find volleyball nets, children’s toys, baldachin sunbeds.
+Some bars are large and can accommodate up to 2000 visitors, and during the night they work as clubs.

-In Keramotí there are a few souvenir shops and boutiques, cafes, taverns and restaurants, supermarkets and fast food restaurants.
+In Keramoti there are a few souvenir shops and boutiques, cafes, taverns and restaurants, supermarkets and fast-food restaurants.
 The place is not known for its nightlife as it is almost nonexistent.

 All around Keramoti stretches mountain Lekani where hikers and visitors can enjoy the diverse colorful vegetation, visit a small mountain villages, observe rare birds of prey, and meanders of the river Nestos where they can enjoy rafting or kayaking.
-There are organized and 4x4 off road tours, bird watching, hiking…
+There are organized and 4x4 off-road tours, bird watching, hiking…

-If you like history and archeology, from Keramoti you can easily visit the archaeological site Filipi, one of the most important in Greece, or sites on Thasos and Xanthi.
+If you like history and archeology, from Keramoti you can easily visit the archaeological site Filipi, one of the most important in Greece, or sites on Thassos and Xanthi.
 Kavala is only half an hour away and is ideal for a day trip, shopping, and visiting the old city, the aqueduct and the museum.